Get matched with vetted scholarships and enter our

 Set incremental goals

-The full price of a college education can seem overwhelming, but don’t let that interfere with your goal-setting.
+The full price of a college education can seem overwhelming, especially before knowing what financial aid you may be eligible for, but don’t let that interfere with your goal-setting.
 Start by setting a conservative monthly goal, putting aside whatever you can spare from your paycheck.
 Reassess how much you can afford to save every year or so.
 Hopefully, as you begin to earn more money, you can afford to set more aside.

-Even a small monthly contribution can make a big difference.
+Even a small monthly contribution can make a big difference, especially when you put that money into a high yield savings account so you can earn higher interest than you might in a traditional savings account.
 Try setting aside $30 per month and scale up from there, as best you can.
 If you start saving when your child is born, these amounts will compound with interest to pay off a significant amount of your child’s education.
 And don’t limit yourself to these incremental goals

 If you get a bonus or some other unexpected sum of money, consider setting aside a portion of it, or the whole thing, to save for your child’s college.